 Drive: Nowhere

-No South of France itinerary would be complete without spending some time in Aix-en-Provence.
+A best Provence itinerary just has to include Aix-en-Provence.
 With all its elegance, Aix-en-Provence immediately charms.
-It might be a good idea on this 7 days in Provence itinerary to wander and get a little lost!
-You’ll discover various historic quartiers, many gurgling fountains, the daily market at Place Richelme and traces of Paul Cézanne, the famed local painter.
+It might be a good idea on this 7 days in Provence itinerary to continue your exploring from the first afternoon.
+Start in the old town.
+You’ll discover various historic quartiers, stunning architecture, fountains galore, the daily market at Place Richelme and traces of Paul Cézanne, the famed local painter.

 Day 4 South of France Itinerary: Aix-en-Provence, Valensole & Moustiers-Sainte-Marie